 This salad meal prep recipe is easy and delicious.
 As an added bonus, the ingredients are all no-fuss.
-In fact, what we love most about it is that we were able to use spices and seasonings we had on hand.
+In fact, what I love most about it is that I were able to use spices and seasonings I had on hand.
 The salads will keep in the Mason jars for at least a few days.
 Using a layering technique, the veggies on top stay crisp and the beans get extra time to soak up all the good stuff.

 Beets, golden raisins, and even goat cheese.
 This is one elevated ingredient list.
 Do you feel like your schedule is too jam-packed to put together a salad like this?
 The cook in this kitchen has your back.
 The recipe is actually full of shortcuts, including where to buy the best roasted beets and which pre-cut veggies stay crunchy longest.
 Time-saving techniques for the win!